Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

 I focused on revamping the information layout, emphasizing four key points:

-• How Daily Auto Cash-Out Works – Enhanced clarity using a combination of animations, microcopy, and visual structure.
+• How Daily Auto Cash-Out Works – We introduced clearer explanations through a combination of animations, microcopy, and improved visual hierarchy.
+This marks a significant improvement, as this information was entirely missing in the previous design.

 • Fee Structure Explanation – Clearly stated whether it’s a one-time charge, making it prominent and easy to grasp.